AgileVentures/av-static-website/source/blog_articles/2018-01-10-av-ecosystem-review-damn-estimates.html.markdown

 I'm leaning towards options 3 and 4 in that I suspect there's a lower likelihood of encountering the crash issue, and perhaps more cohorent support, although I'm not sure.

 So I just got set up with a Zoho account and emailed them about non-profit discounts, but I don't seem to have an XLSX file for the main members db, and although Zoho says it will import mdb files it can't handle the ones from the APSoc dump.
 The MSAccess Office 365 offering seems to be only available on PC.
 TT-Exchange which we're already a member of has MSAccess 2013 for £12, while the main MS page has Office365 for £1.50 a month per user.
-Guess I'll apply for the latter, but I get stuck - I start the application process, but then can't select agileventures - we already have a charity account, but then I can't log in to it.
+Guess I'll apply for the latter, but I get stuck - I start the application process, but then can't select AgileVentures - we already have a charity account, but then I can't log in to it.
 Ugh, so stuck on two fronts there.
 At least I've pushed forward on both pathways ...

-Gug, so I need to ask the client for an XLS export of the member database to even test Zoho, and I maybe need to contact MicroSoft support to even get set up with their charity plan ...
+Gah, so I need to ask the client for an XLS export of the member database to even test Zoho, and I maybe need to contact MicroSoft support to even get set up with their charity plan ...
 I think I'm going to email the client to let them know my concerns and ask for the appropriate files.